-Rosemary Sullivan is the author of fifteen books in the multiple genres of biography, memoir, poetry, travelogue, and short fiction.
-Her books include Shadow Maker: The Life of Gwendolyn MacEwen which won a Governor General’s Award, The Red Shoes: Margaret Atwood Starting Out, Labyrinth of Desire: Women Passion and Romantic Obsession, Villa Air-Bel: World War II, Escape and a House in Marseille, Stalin’s Daughter which won the Hilary Weston Writers’ Trust Prize, the BC National Non-Fiction Award, and the RBC Charles Taylor Prize, as well as the International Plutarch Award in Biography.
+Rosemary Sullivan is the author of sixteen books in the multiple genres of biography, memoir, poetry, travelogue, and short fiction.
+Her books include Shadow Maker: The Life of Gwendolyn MacEwen which won a Governor General’s Award, The Red Shoes: Margaret Atwood Starting Out, Labyrinth of Desire: Women Passion and Romantic Obsession, Villa Air-Bel: World War II, Escape and a House in Marseille.
+Stalin’s Daughter: The Extraordinary and Tumultuous Life of Svetlana Alliluyeva won the Hilary Weston Writers’ Trust Prize, the BC National Non-Fiction Award, and the RBC Charles Taylor Prize, as well as the International Plutarch Award in Biography.
 The book was also a finalist for the PEN/Bograd Weld prize for biography and the National Books Critics Circle Award.
-Her latest book The Betrayal of Anne Frank: A Cold Case Investigation has been sold in twenty countries.
-In 2012 Sullivan became an Officer of the Order of Canada for her contributions to Canadian culture.
+She has published a book for children called Molito, accompanied by music and narrative.
+Her 2022 book The Betrayal of Anne Frank: A Cold Case Investigation has been sold in twenty countries.
+It was named Best Non-Fiction Book of 2022 on Poland's Major Book Review Site (granice.pl) and won Best Non-Fiction: The Crime Writers of Canada Awards for Excellence, 2023.
+Her latest book is called Where the World Was: A memoir.
+In 2012 Sullivan was named an Officer of the Order of Canada for her contributions to Canadian culture.

 Sullivan will read from her new book Where the World Was: A Memoir and respond to audience questions